ReexpressAI/reexpress_mcp_server/README.md

 # Reexpress Model-Context-Protocol (MCP) Server
-### For Claude 3.7 Sonnet and Apple silicon on macOS Sequoia 15 (more platforms and models coming)
+### For Claude (Sonnet 3.7, Sonnet 4, or Opus 4) and MCP clients running on Apple silicon on macOS Sequoia 15

 ### Video overview: [Here](https://youtu.be/PaWrTFPJv2M)